sonamsingh11/angular-task/README.md

 ## Instructions:

-Fork this repo and complete the following tasks. *Please do not spend more than 2 hours on this project.* If you only finish one task in that time, that is ok.
-Please submit a pull request with your work once finished.
+Fork this repo and complete the following tasks. *Please do not spend more than 2 hours on this project.* Please submit a pull request with your work once finished.

 ### Task #1